jeffmeloy/py2dataset/README.md

 - Calls made in method: '{method_name}' in Python file: '{filename}'?
 - Returns from method: '{method_name}' in Python file: '{filename}'?

-If --use_llm, the dataset includes the llm response to the file_purpose question in the `--questions_pathname` file
+If --use_llm, the dataset includes the llm response to the file_purpose question in the `--questions_pathname` file:

+    I) Describe the Purpose and Processing Approach for Python file: `{filename}`; II) Define detailed Requirements, API Signatures, and Logic for all Functions and Class Methods; III) Explain the purpose of the inputs, variables, call, and returns in the code.

 If --use_llm and --detailed, the dataset includes the purpose and signicance of each code object